 • It is also easy to add one tablespoon of linseed oil to some smoothies or shakes to make it a useful part of your diet.

-• Flaxseed oil should not be used in cooking, as it oxidizes very quickly and can form harmful compounds when exposed to high heat
+• linseed oil should not be used in cooking, as it oxidizes very quickly and can form harmful compounds when exposed to high heat

-• Flaxseed oil can be used on the skin to promote healthy skin and increase skin moisture.
+• linseed oil can be used on the skin to promote healthy skin and increase skin moisture.

 • Some people use linseed oil as a hair mask to promote growth and luster.